Joe Pepitone

 Joseph Anthony Pepitone (October 9, 1940 – March 13, 2023) was an American professional baseball first baseman and outfielder who played in Major League Baseball (MLB) for the New York Yankees, Houston Astros, Chicago Cubs, and Atlanta Braves from 1962 to 1973 and for the Yakult Atoms of Nippon Professional Baseball in 1973.
 Pepitone was a three-time MLB All-Star and won three Gold Glove Awards.

 Early life

-Pepitone was born in Brooklyn, New York, and raised in Park Slope.
+Pepitone was born in New York City, in the borough of Brooklyn, and raised in the Park Slope neighborhood.
 He had two younger brothers.
 Pepitone attended Manual Training High School.

 Pepitone was shot by a classmate at age 17 while at school.
 He did not press charges against the shooter.
 In the same week, his father died from a stroke at age 39.